-- Log Rand Value t-1 is entered to capture the idea of a dragging anchor or momentum elements. - The remaining variables capture rates of return.
-It is not enough simply to add interest rates as a rate of return, and hope for a positive coefficient, because nominal high interest rates in developing countries usually reflect expected inflation, default risk, and devaluation risk. - Real interest differential (nominal interest rate on rand government bonds, minus expected inflation, minus the same for abroad) should have a positive effect on the perceived rate of return to holding rand assets and therefore on the value of the rand.
-In the past we have used the one-year lag in the inflation rate as a simple way of capturing expected inflation.
-But we now have better forward-looking measures of expected inflation, in the form of professional forecasts in South Africa and the US : We are now using measures of exact expectations: the Federal Reserve Bank of Philadelphia Survey of Professional Forecasters in the case of US inflation3 and formal Bureau of Economic Research forecasts in the case of South Africa. - A country risk premium is included to control for risk of default, or risk of future imposition of capital controls, when looking for a positive coefficient on the real interest differential.
+- The remaining variables capture rates of return.
+It is not enough simply to add interest rates as a rate of return, and hope for a positive coefficient, because nominal high interest rates in developing countries usually reflect expected inflation, default risk, and devaluation risk. - o The real interest differential (nominal interest rate on rand government bonds, minus expected inflation, minus the same for abroad) should have a positive effect on the perceived rate of return to holding rand assets and therefore on the value of the rand.
+Initially we used the one-year lag in the inflation rate as a simple way of capturing expected inflation.
+We now use better forward-looking measures of expected inflation, in the form of professional forecasts in South Africa and the US: We are now using measures of ex ante expectations: the Federal Reserve Bank of Philadelphia Survey of Professional Forecasters in the case of US inflation3 and formal Bureau of Economic Research forecasts in the case of South Africa.
+Hypothesis: $\beta_4 > 0$.

+A country risk premium is included to control for risk of default, or risk of future imposition of capital controls, when looking for a positive coefficient on the real interest differential.
 After all, a high interest differential does not attract investors to the extent that it merely reflects a correspondingly high fear of default.
 The preferred measure of the country risk premium is the spread between the interest rate at which South Africa borrows when borrowing in dollars (not rand, because we want to separate out currency risk) and a foreign dollar interest rate of the same maturity.
-We have now obtained data from the Treasury on the sovereign spread for borrowing by the South African government in dollars.4 The series is illustrated in Figure 5.
-One can see an impressive downward trend in the perceived risk of South African debt since 2002, to well below 100 basis points in early 2006, in tandem with some upgrades of South African debt by rating agencies.5 - One possible rationale for including the trend term is the growing role of AIDs.
-Kaufmann and Weerapana (2005) find statistical evidence that the rand reacts adversely to news about AIDs in South Africa.
-They attribute the strength of the effect to unpredictability regarding long-term business prospects.6
+We have obtained data from the Treasury on the sovereign spread for borrowing by the South African government in dollars.
+The series is illustrated in Fig. 5.
+One can see an impressive downward trend in the perceived risk of South African debt since 2002, to well below 100 basis points in early 2006, in tandem with some upgrades of South African debt by rating agencies.
+Sovereign spreads have come down across emerging markets, of course, but international investors appear to have far more confidence in South Africa than in others, as Fig. 6 shows.
+Hypothesis: $\beta_5 < 0$.

+• One possible rationale for including the trend term is the growing role of AIDS.
+Kaufmann and Weerapana (2005) find statistical evidence that the rand reacts adversely to news about AIDS in South Africa.
+They attribute the strength of the effect to unpredictability regarding long-term business prospects.5